shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 2\.
 License Grant for VODs

-The Licensor grants the Licensee a non-exclusive, worldwide, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license, for which no monetary compensation is due to the Licensor, to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms.
+The Licensor grants to the Licensee, for no monetary compensation due to the Licensor, a non-exclusive, worldwide, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms; provided, however, that this license may be transferred to a successor entity in connection with a sale, merger, or other corporate reorganization of the Licensee's entire business or specific assets to which this license relates.

 This grant is subject to all conditions in this license.
 The permissibility of commercial use of the Derivative Work under this license is governed exclusively by the terms, if any, set forth by the Licensor in Clause 3.f.
 Unless Clause 3.f explicitly states that commercial use is not permitted, commercial use is permitted under the terms of this license.